-Jjapaguri Noodles are a popular Korean dish that combines two kinds of noodles.
-Featured in the Oscar-winning movie Parasite, this delicious comfort food was referred to as a ram-don recipe.
-You'll love how easy and fast it is to make this yummy Korean noodle dish with just five ingredients!
+Ram-Don, or Jjapaguri, is a popular Korean dish that combines two kinds of noodle brands – chapagetti and neoguri.
+Featured in the Oscar-winning movie Parasite, you'll love how easy and fast it is to make with just 5 ingredients!

 There is a scene where the wealthy Mrs. Park asks her housekeeper, Mrs. Kim, to prepare "ram-don" noodles for her son.
 Well, Mrs. Kim has NO idea what "ram-don" is.
 So she tosses together some cubed steak with two different kinds of noodles and hopes it passes for whatever "ram-don" is.